 This article answers frequently asked questions about your rights as a tenant when you are renting an apartment or home with mold in Texas.

 The law says that landlords in Texas have a duty to remove conditions that “materially affect the physical health or safety of an ordinary tenant” if all of the following are true:

-- The condition was not caused by the tenant (renter), the tenant’s family or guests, and
+- The condition was not caused by the tenant (renter), the tenant’s family, or the tenant's guests; and

 Read the law here: Tex.
 Prop.
 Code § 92.056.

 It depends on how you send notice to the landlord to repair or remedy the problem, and on the circumstances of the condition and its repair.

 The landlord has a reasonable amount of time to remove the mold after receiving the tenant’s notice if:

 - The tenant sent the notice by certified mail, return receipt, or other method with tracking; or